input-output-hk/cardano-sl/docs/block-processing/types.md

 *keywords: `GenesisBlock`*

 Genesis blocks are blocks that are created at epoch boundary by nodes.
-They don't contain any data that can't be deduced from the blockchain, and they are not sent over the network.
+They don't contain any data that can't be deduced from the blockchain, but they are sent over the network anyway because that's more convenient.

 A genesis block is implemented as a `GenericBlock`: